Backdoor cold front: Formation

-A backdoor cold front occurs when the clockwise motion around a high pressure system pulls in colder air toward the south and west of it.
+A backdoor cold front occurs when the clockwise motion around a high-pressure system pulls in colder air toward the south and west of it.
 This is where a synoptic wind motion creates a wind flow from the cool North Atlantic Ocean that brings in the backdoor front.
 A cold front, however, approaches from the north, northwest or west, and its wind direction will generally be from those directions (since most weather moves west to east), except this does not happen with a backdoor cold front.
 Rather, a back door cold front arrives from a particular direction, where it will move in an opposite direction, unlike a regular cold front.

-In spring, the Atlantic is still very chilly, and hence the air above it is also cold.
-That air can move to northeastern US if a large high pressure area is anchored in the Canadian Maritimes or the northern states.
+In spring, the Atlantic ocean is still cool (below 50 F/10 C), and hence the air above it is also cool.
+On occasion, that air can move south out of high pressure area in the Canadian Maritimes and southward down the New England coast or the northern states.
 The high pressure system's clockwise flow directs cold moist air southward and westward into Northeast US.
 The area where these two airmasses collide is illustrated by the frontal boundary in Northern New England (near the Gulf of Maine) and northern New Jersey.
 Low clouds develop along and behind the front.
 As a backdoor cold front withdraws, temperatures can rise rapidly.